gitoror/AdventOfCode/2022/README.md

 ## Day 11

 Part 1 okay but struggle to find the idea that completely unlocked part 2 in a blink of an eye

+## Day 12

+Hopefully I heard my classmates talking about Dijkstra algorithm to find the shortest path of in a graph.
+Otherwise I would have tried to make recursivity to explore paths for each neighbor.
+I struggle to really have an intuition of what is doing Dijkstra algorithm..